justas05/Compiler/3-compiler-documentation.md

 I then had a TranslationUnit class which contained the external declarations and function definitions in a vector.
-All other classes used linked lists instead of vectors to store multiple elements, for example, the statement class had a pointer to a next statement instead of having a seperate StatementList class.
+All other classes used linked lists instead of vectors to store multiple elements, for example, the statement class had a pointer to a next statement instead of having a separate StatementList class.
 This meant that I did not have to write an extra List class and made it easier to inherit from the right classes.
-I used the grammar to seperated the classes properly, as an Expression is completely different to a Type or a Statement or a Function.
+I used the grammar to separated the classes properly, as an Expression is completely different to a Type or a Statement or a Function.
-This meant that I could seperate the member functions and not have to declare all of them in the Node class, as that would lead to a lot of empty definitions.
+This meant that I could separate the member functions and not have to declare all of them in the Node class, as that would lead to a lot of empty definitions.
 These classes were mostly abstract too but contained a few function definitions that would throw exceptions so that I did not have to define these functions when I did not need them.
 I also had a few specific member functions